BrokenShell/Fortuna/docs/algorithms.md

    than the draw.
 3. Returns the value at that index.

-Zero-weight entries occupy no interval and therefore cannot be selected.
+Zero-weight entries occupy no interval and receive zero selection probability.
 At least one weight must be positive, and the cumulative total must remain finite and representable.

 For exact native generators, Storm owns the prepared cumulative table and performs logarithmic lookup.
-Fortuna retains the Python values and callable resolution.
+Fortuna owns the Python values and callable resolution.
 Custom generators and generator subclasses use a validated Python fallback so injected draws cannot escape the weighted interval.